forgotten-pillar/fp-notes/content/doctrine/plan-of-slavation/_fall-into-sin.md

 God and Christ knew from the beginning everything that would happen:

-> "**From the beginning, God and Christ knew of the apostasy of Satan, and of the fall of man** through the deceptive power of the apostate.
-God did not ordain that sin should exist, but He foresaw its existence, and made provision to meet the terrible emergency.
-So great was His love for the world, that He covenanted to give His only-begotten Son, "that whosoever believeth in Him should not perish, but have everlasting life."
-John 3
+> "**From the beginning, God and Christ knew of the apostasy of Satan, and of the fall of man** through the deceptive power of the apostate." {DA 22.2}
->
-> ." {DA 22.2}

 The way Satan led Adam and Eve to sin was through misrepresenting God's character: